WebRTC can be hacked-away with great results. Often though, this leads to sub-par experiences due to basic WebRTC mistakes.

 This is such a basic and common mistake that I even created a free video course for it: Effectively Connecting WebRTC Sessions.

 3. Testing locally

-This one’s also basic.
+This one’s also a basic WebRTC mistake.

 Locally things tend to work well.
 Due to different network configuration, but also due to fairy dust that I am sure you sprinkle over your local router (I know I do every morning).

 Once you go to the real world with real networks, things tend to break.

 Test in the real world and not on your machine using 2 tabs, or being professional, from a Chrome tab to a Firefox tab.